pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 #### Google Cloud Storage

-A small note about GCS - I'm going to call paths "directories", but in GCS it's all just naming semantics. `foo/bar/txt.yml` isn't a file in the directory `bar`, it's a file that has a name which happens to have slashes in it.
+A small note about GCS - I'm going to call paths "directories", but similar to OCFL, it's all just naming semantics. `foo/bar/txt.yml` isn't a file in the directory `bar`, it's a file that has a name which happens to have slashes in it.
 The GCS tools just visualize them as directories to be nice.

 1. Create a base directory named `<book-id>`
 1. Upload JSON for base object to `<book-id>/<book-id>.json`
 1. If there are any binary files attached, upload them to a `data` directory, like `<book-id>/data/<file-id>-<file-name>.<file-extension>`
 1. For every child, recursively start at step 1, but start in a directory named after its hierarchy.
-IE, for a page, it would go into `<book-id>/data/<page-id>'
+IE, for a Page, it would go into `<book-id>/data/<page-id>`

 **Pros**: